EdDuarte/living-globe/README.md

 ## Description

-Living Globe is an application for tri-dimensional information visualization for worldwide demographical data.
-It allows the simultaneous visualization of multiple indicators, like total population, density, population-growth, life expectancy, net migration, crude birth rate, crude death rate and the ratio between the last two.
+Living Globe is an application for tri-dimensional worldwide demographical data visualization.
+It allows the simultaneous representation of multiple indicators, like total population, density, population-growth, life expectancy, net migration, crude birth rate, crude death rate and the ratio between the last two.
 The mapping of data to the provided visual structures is configurable by the user, introducing an aspect of customization which encourages a more immediate, visual-only interpretation of the data.
-Additionally, the represented data is normalized within a adjustable scale.
-This can be used to filter out extremely high or extremely low samples, which will even the remaining data and improve its visibility.
+Additionally, the represented data is normalized within an adjustable scale.
+This can be used to filter out extremely high or extremely low samples, uniforming the remaining data and improving its visibility.

 The results from preliminary testing indicate that the data filtering and customizable mapping features encourage the fast reading of relational